Want instant hot water in the master bath or kitchen sink? Then a point of use water heater is exactly what you need.

 Use Cases For Point of Use Water Heaters

-Point of use water heaters are most often used to heat cold water close to the fixture.
+An electric point of use water heater is most often used to heat cold water close to the fixture.
 Also, they can be used to increase the temperature of water at fixtures that are located far away from the central water heater.
 This is known as “boosting”.

 Adding a point of use water heater at the fixture may be a good option to improve system-wide energy efficiency.
 That is especially true when compared to having to turn up the temperature set-point of a storage water heater.